What is Invoice Factoring?

 Frequently Asked Questions

-It's selling your unpaid invoices to a factoring company at a discount in exchange for immediate cash, so you don't have to wait 30, 60, or 90 days for your customers to pay.
+It's selling your unpaid invoices to a factoring company at a discount in exchange for immediate cash, so you don't wait 30, 60, or 90 days for customers to pay.
+The factor then collects from your customer.

 See how Paytia handles invoice factoring